 Get out of the door and light out and look all around.’

 Writer(s): Bob Weir, Philip Lesh, Robert Hunter, Jerry Garcia

 “Sure wish ya was stayin.’
 But I’s understand why yer movin’ on.”

-I saw that the rain had passed.
+I see that the rain has passed.